romulocampelo/btc-opmul/docs/specification.md

 ## 2. Purpose

 `OP_MUL` performs deterministic, signed 32-bit integer multiplication using a 64-bit intermediate result.
-It preserves Script’s constraint model and enforces strict overflow detection.
+It adheres to Script’s constrained numeric model and enforces strict overflow detection in accordance with the canonical `CScriptNum(4 bytes)` representation.

 ---